-As a data consumer, you can create a project to request access to data.
+As a data consumer, you can create a consumption project to request access to data.

 5.1.1.
-Best Practices for Projects
+Best Practices for Consumption Projects

-Although projects do not expire by default, your organization should take full advantage of the expiration feature by creating a standard practice of setting projects to expire after a specified time frame.
+Although consumption projects do not expire by default, your organization should take full advantage of the expiration feature by creating a standard practice of setting consumption projects to expire after a specified time frame.

-Your organization should codify standard collaboration mode settings for projects.
+Your organization should codify standard collaboration mode settings for consumption projects.

-Where necessary, your organization should also create a defined set of project members per project to control and restrict access to data according to your organization's needs.
+Where necessary, your organization should also create a defined set of consumption project members per project to control and restrict access to data according to your organization's needs.

 5.1.2.
-Create a Project
+Create a Consumption Project

-- Click Projects in the left navigation. - 2.
+- 1. Click Projects in the left navigation. - 2.
 Click Create or Create a Project.